 After the recipe for Dominican Cake, this is the recipe that seems to give people the most trouble; this is why we have added a video and detailed instructions that will help beginners get a good result on the first try.

 The most important thing to remember is to read the recipe carefully and follow the instructions to a T. If you already know what you're doing, then, by all means, stray from the instructions, as these steps are just what I've found to work for me.

 [Recipe + Video] Kipe or Quipe (Dominican-style kibbeh)

 Before you start

-- Soak bulgur: Put the wheat in a bowl and add enough water to cover and let it rest overnight, stir a couple of times while it rests (see notes).
+- Put the bulgur wheat in a bowl and add enough water to cover and let it rest overnight, stir a couple of times while it rests (see notes).

 Seasoning the meat for the kipes

-- Make seasoning: Pulse onion, and basil in the food processor until you obtain a coarse paste.
+- Pulse onion and basil or parsley in the food processor until you obtain a coarse paste.

-- Combine: Using your hands mix the meat with the vegetables until you get an uniform mixture.
+- Using your hands, mix the meat with the vegetables until you get a uniform mixture.

-- Separate: Split the meat into thirds and set aside ⅔ of the meat for later use.
+- Split the meat into thirds and set aside ⅔ of the meat for later use.

 To make the filling